Hardwick Hall Elizabethan mansion built by Bess of Hardwick. Chesterfield, Derbyshire.

 Hardwick Hall, a magnificent Elizabethan mansion built by Bess of Hardwick, near Chesterfield, Derbyshire.
 Renowned for its tapestries and with fine gardens.
 Set in a large park.

 The house itself stands in a commanding position overlooking the surrounding countryside next to the ruins of Hardwick Old Hall.
-The original Old Hall may have dated from the 14th century, but the ruins you can now see were, curiously, built only a few years before the 'New' Hall alongside.
+The original Old Hall may have dated from the 14th century,

 With its massive windows and fine proportions it is an impressive statement of the power and wealth of its creator who made sure the statement was made quite clear by having her initials ES carved on stone letters at the head of the towers!
 The hall was notable for the size of its windows and the amount of glass used, which was far more than in similar houses of the period.